dinanathsj29/css-flexbox-beginners-tutorial/README.md

 2. **`Flex Items`** (Child/sub-items)
 3. **`Flexbox axis`** (Main axis [horizontal] and Cross axis [vertical])

+To start with Flexbox just apply a `display` type of `flex` to the parent container

 > **Syntax & Example**: `1.4-flex-container-item.html basic markup`

 ```html